 WIN-911 interfaces with OPCDA and DDE servers.
-These connections only transfer raw data values, rather the alarm events.
+These connections only transfer raw data values, rather than alarm events.
 As a result, WIN-911 manages all alarm conditions and alarm acknowledgments.
 There is no dedicated location or standardized means of communicating to the HMI that an alarm has been acknowledged in WIN-911 or vice-versa.
 In an effort to facilitate just that sort of interaction, WIN-911 has implemented a Group Poke feature.
-Combined with a bit of server side scripting, alarm states can be synchronized between WIN-911 and your server.
+Combined with a bit of server-side scripting, alarm ack states can be synchronized between WIN-911 and your server.

 WIN-911 will also use the Group Poke feature to indicate when it detects an alarm by writing the name of the alarm, as well as some other information, to the Group Poke field.
 The format used is defined on the Format tab of Data Poke definition dialog.